-We primarily sell our products and services through a two-tier distribution model.
-We sell to distributors that sell to networking security and enterprise-focused resellers and to service providers and managed security service providers ("MSSPs"), who, in turn, sell to our end-customers.
-In certain cases, we sell directly to large service providers and major systems integrators.
-We also offer our products through major cloud providers, and have recognized revenue on a usage basis from Amazon Web Services, Microsoft Azure, IBM Cloud, Google Cloud, Oracle Cloud and Alibaba Cloud.
+We also offer our products through major cloud providers, and have recognized revenue on a usage basis from Amazon Web Services, Microsoft Azure, Google Cloud, Oracle Cloud, Alibaba Cloud and IBM Cloud.
 We have also recognized revenue from customers who deploy our products in a bring-your-own-license ("BYOL") arrangement in private clouds or at cloud providers.
 In a BYOL arrangement, a customer purchases a software license from us through our channel partners and deploys the software in a cloud provider's environment.
 Similarly, customers may purchase such a license from us and deploy in their private cloud.

 Our customers purchase our hardware products and software licenses, as well as our FortiGuard and other security subscription and FortiCare technical support services.
 We generally invoice at the time of our sale for the total price of the products and security and technical support services.
-The invoice is typically payable within 30 to 60 days, though we have recently offered extended payment terms to certain customers.
+The invoice is typically payable within 30 to 60 days, though, as noted in the COVID-19 Update above, we have recently offered extended payment terms to certain customers.